 How to deal with a toothache

 There is no denying the power of having a toothache is when it comes to interrupting our daily lives.
 We lose focus, attention, drive, and the will to perform our usual routine the moment a toothache is felt.
 Whether it is only a dull throbbing or an intense, pounding mouth torture that can make you want to pull out that tooth all by yourself to just stop the agony; there really is nothing quite like a toothache.
 Here are common go-to toothache pain reliever and how they should be used.
-For you, what is the best painkiller for a toothache?
+For you, what is the best painkiller for toothache?

+Cloves are flower buds that are essentially one of the spices you use for cooking pot roasts and baking cakes or cookies.
+But this multi-purpose cupboard essential also helps you relieve toothache pain.
+Cloves contain eugenol, a compound that is known to alleviate toothaches.
+Clove oil works by numbing the area you applied it on, and gradually minimizing the swelling and redness.
 To use the clove oil, dip a clean cotton bud or ball in the oil and wipe a sufficient amount on the are of the pain.
 If you do not have the oil preparation but you have the ground ones, you can either chew them directly on the side of the toothache or soak them in water to make them a bit plump, then grind them to make a pasty solution.
 Apply the clove paste on the area where you feel the toothache pain and let its ‘magic’ unfold.

 When it comes to alternative and non-pharmaceutical ways to deal with toothaches, nothing will beat this concoction.
 It may be the simplest home remedy that anyone can use.
 Just add salt to clean, tepid water and swish it around your mouth, a bit focusing on the affected tooth.
 This helps physically remove food particles stuck in between your teeth that may be aggravating the discomfort.
 Moreover, salt is a water magnet, so using it will alleviate the swelling from the damaged tooth and gum, relieving your toothache pain.
-Lastly, salt also has somewhat an antibacterial element, so it can help reduce further infection.
+Lastly, salt also has somewhat an antibacterial element, so it can protect your tooth from further infection.

+Tylenol, the most popular brand name of acetaminophen, is also a common request for toothache pain relief.
+This drug is used especially by people who are allergic to or cannot take ibuprofen.
+Acetaminophen does not have anti-inflammatory properties, but it generally relieves the pain as an analgaesic, so people still find this drug useful as a toothache reliever.
 If you are, unfortunately, faced with this awful situation, what do you usually do to relieve yourself of the pain?
 We, at Emergency Dentist Brisbane, would like to help you deal with that disturbing ache.
 The tips mentioned earlier may be first-aid pain relief, but they do not necessarily solve the problem itself.
 Clearly, in the long term, you will need to make a trip to the dentist.
 They may relieve you temporarily, especially in the very long minutes before you are able to see your dentist; these toothache remedies might help alleviate its symptoms a little.